Sumo Squat

 - 1

-Stand with your feet wider than shoulder-width apart and toes turned out at a 45-degree angle.
+Stand with your feet wider than shoulder-width apart, toes pointed out at about a 45-degree angle.

 - 2